milkru/ImGuiColorTextEdit/README.md

  - Whitespace indicators (TAB, space)

 # Known issues
- - Syntax highligthing of most languages - except C/C++ - is based on std::regex, which is diasppointingly slow.
+ - Syntax highligthing is based on std::regex, which is diasppointingly slow.
 Because of that, the highlighting process is amortized between multiple frames.
-C/C++ has a hand-written tokenizer which is much faster.